Optimize the loading of images on a website

 #Combine images (Sprites / Fonts)

-.
-This allows decorating the page with images or icons.
-When the number of small images specified in the CSS becomes large, it can slow down the loading time of the page (less true with HTTP/2).
-The solution is to combine all the small images into one and use the CSS background-position
+CSS allows you to specify images for properties such as background or list-item, which helps decorate pages with images or icons.
+When many small images are referenced in CSS, it can slow down page load times (less of an issue with HTTP/2).
+The solution is to combine all small images into one and use the CSS background-position property to display the correct region of the combined image.

 /* Multiple image */